Learn About New Mexico Registered Agents

 Your New Mexico Registered Agent carries out several valuable services for your business.
 They accept official communications and documents from the NM Secretary of State on your behalf.
 This may include:

-- Correspondence from the Secretary of State, such as a notice to file reports and other forms
+- Correspondence from the New Mexico Secretary of State, like a notice to file reports and other forms

-- Service of process documents (for example, if your LLC has legal proceedings issued against it)
+- Service of process documents (for example, if your New Mexico LLC has legal proceedings issued against it)

 - Official New Mexico and federal government documents, form filings and requests for information (including taxes, permits and company filings)